-Read more about treating breast cancer in men.
+Read more about the symptoms of breast cancer in men.

-The survival rates for breast cancer in men largely depend on how far the cancer has spread before it's diagnosed.
+The treatment for breast cancer in men depends on how far the cancer has spread.

-Read more about diagnosing breast cancer in men.
+Read more about treatments for breast cancer in men.

 The outlook for breast cancer in men varies depending on how far it has spread by the time it's diagnosed.